kayabaNerve/monero-oxide/monero-oxide/epee/README.md

 At this time, we do not support:
 - Encoding objects
-- Decoding objects into typed data structures
+- Decoding objects into typed data structures.
+For that, please review the `monero-epee-traits` crate.

 Instead, we support indexing `epee`-encoded values and decoding individual fields in a manner comparable to `serde_json::Value` (albeit without